microsoft/dotnet/Documentation/update testing-with-ryujit.md

         Type: DWORD (32-bit) Value (also called REG_WORD)
         Value: 1

   **Note** Windows has both 32-bit and 64-bit registry sections.
-The addresses shown above use the 64-bit registry path, so are appropriate for troubleshooting RyuJIT and not affecting 32-bit .NET applications.
+The addresses shown above use the 64-bit registry path, so they are appropriate for troubleshooting RyuJIT and not affecting 32-bit .NET applications.
 On a 64-bit machine, the 32-bit registry path for the `HKEY_LOCAL_MACHINE` case is `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\.NETFramework`.

 Disable Tail Call Optimization
 ==============================